About Us

 Hola, soy Yesenia Pineda, Asociada de Terapia Matrimonial y Familiar y Consejera Profesional Clínica Asociada.
 Como terapeuta bilingüe e hispana, me apasiona crear un espacio cálido y acogedor donde los clientes se sientan valorados, apoyados y empoderados.
 Mi enfoque es sistémico y centrado en la persona y se basa en la creencia de que todos tienen la capacidad de crecer, cambiar y sanar.
 He tenido el privilegio de trabajar con niños, adolescentes, adultos, parejas y familias que enfrentan desafíos como la ansiedad, la depresión, y el trauma.
 Utilizo diversas modalidades terapéuticas basadas en evidencia, incluyendo Terapia Cognitivo-Conductual (CBT), Terapia Cognitivo-Conductual Focalizada en Trauma (TF-CBT), Terapia de Juego, Terapia Focalizada en las Emociones (EFT), Terapia de Exposición, Terapia Dialéctico Conductual (DBT), Terapia de Aceptación y Compromiso (ACT) y Terapia Narrativa.
 También incorporó Brainspotting en mi trabajo, un enfoque terapéutico poderoso basado en el cerebro que ayuda a los clientes a procesar y liberar dolor emocional profundo y traumas.
 Ya sea que esté acompañando a un adolescente a través de emociones difíciles, ayudando a una pareja a reconectarse y fortalecer su relación, apoyando a un adulto en redescubrir su resiliencia interna, o guiando a una familia hacia una comunicación más saludable, me siento honrada de ser parte del viaje único de cada cliente.
 Me esfuerzo por brindar una atención inclusiva y culturalmente sensible que honre la identidad y la experiencia vivida de cada cliente.

-Michelle Thorpe, ACSW
+Michele Thorpe, ACSW

 Sacramento Therapists

-Rosa Manzo, ACSW
+Rosaura Manzo, ACSW

 Clinical Program Manager